BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

             - cageClues
             - cageShapes
             - boxShapes
-            - Transform cell content using <doc:OffsetGridTransform>.
+            - Transform cell content using <doc:CellContentTransform>.
-        - Encode the transform using <doc:FieldCoding>
+        - Encode the transform using <doc:FieldCoding>.
     }
 }